 This foreshadows the days to come when the danger in the sea prompts Brody to fight relentlessly for the beaches to be closed while he ‘fixes’ the problem of the shark.

-Brody also reveals through his actions that he is a self-contained, rather serious person.
+Brody also reveals through his actions that he is a self-contained, serious person.
 When he discovers the remains of the young woman on the beach, his principal reaction is to remove his glasses and turn his head out to sea.
 He also interacts and reveals his emotions to other characters only when necessary.
-This is not, in my opinion the most important part of Brody’s characterisation but it’s one of the most interesting.

 Although all three of the protagonists have a collective mission to kill the shark they are also on their own personal missions.
 This aspect of Brody’s character (along with his determination) theoretically mirrors the nature of the shark, strengthening the notion that this is ultimately their fight.

 It’s these mirroring qualities that are often present in protagonist and antagonist that are matched one against the other to determine who has the strength of character to emerge as victor.

 With character design there are always going to be some aspects of personality that are more essential to the plot than others; aspects that need to be introduced early in order to create believability later.